Uttam Kumar: Tributes and honours

 Uttam Kumar in 2009 stamp of India.

 In 1973, the iconic Bengali film Basanta Bilap actor Chinmoy Ray said a dialogue which was Ekbar bolo Uttam Kumar (Say one time Uttam Kumar).
 In 2009, Chinmoy Ray directed a film named Ekbar Bolo Uttam Kumar to tribute him.
-In 2010, Ogo Badhu Sundori (same name of 1981 film) made which directed by Sunanda Mitra also give tribute to Kumar.
+In 2010, Ogo Badhu Sundori (bearing the same name as the 1981 film) was made, which, directed by Sunanda Mitra, also gave tribute to Kumar.
 In the same year, the iconic Bengali film Autograph directed by Srijit Mukherjee there was a tribute to both Kumar and Satyajit Ray.
 Later in many films of Srijit, he give tribute to Kumar.

 In 2009, the Tollygunge Metro station in Kolkata was renamed as Mahanayak Uttam Kumar Metro Station in his honour.
 A life-size statue of Kumar has been erected near the station.

 The Department of Post released a postage stamp featuring the actor on 3 September 2009, celebrating the 83rd anniversary of his birth.
 There is a statue of Uttam Kumar in Tollygunge established in 1993 by the Government of West Bengal.
 In 2019 at Ahiritola street the birthplace of Kumar another statue was established which inaugurated by the mayor of Kolkata Firhad Hakim.
 In 2020, on his 94th birth anniversary another statue was situated at Bardhaman town.

 In 2012, on his death anniversary, the Government of West Bengal created the Mahanayak Samman Award, named after Kumar, for lifetime achievement in films.
 This award was first distributed by Chief Minister Mamata Banerjee.
 This program is held on Uttam Mancha every year on his death anniversary.
 In Kalighat of Kolkata there is an auditorium named on Uttam Kumar as Uttam Mancha.
 On 25 November 2019, in London, there was a cultural festival held about Uttam Kumar at London auditorium by the Bengalis.